DillonSteyl/SCIE1000/Week 6/functions_introduction_1.md

     mins = days * 24 * 60
     return(mins)

-days = eval(input("Number of days: "))
+days = float(input("Number of days: "))
 print(toMinutes(days))
 ```
 Here are some really important notes on functions.
 Make **sure** you understand these!
 Ask your tutors if you have any questions!
 * A function *must* be defined **before** it is called.
 It is good practice to define your functions at the *top* of your programs.
-* Variables **inside** a function can **not** be accessed outside the function, even if the same name is used in both places.
+* Variables defined **inside** a function **cannot** be accessed outside the function, even if the same name is used in both places.
 * You can define multiple functions in the same file/program.
 Remember indenting!
 * The lines inside a function are only used when the function is **called** later in the program.
 * A Python function need not be strictly mathematical - it can do anything a program does.
+It doesn't even have to return a value.

 This is a lot to take in - so take your time to make sure you understand everything!